UX Case Study:

 The Problem

-Parents of children and teens have limited time, energy, focus, and financial resources to devote to managing the intricacies and obstacles surrounding the preparation and tracking of children’s health records to appropriately meet their children’s school or camp requirements with ease and effectiveness.
+Parents of children and teens have limited time, energy, and financial resources to devote to managing their children’s health records.
+This can make it challenging to appropriately meet their children’s school or camp requirements effectively.

 The Goal